shendredm/shendredm/README.md

 😄 Pronouns: he/him

-⚡ Fun fact: I find it fascinating that Boston Dynamics' robots can dance better than most humans — and I’m working on the code that might one day make robots outperform us in parkour too! 🤖🕺
+⚡ Fun fact: I find it fascinating that Boston Dynamics' robots can dance better than most humans.🤖🕺